Buka-Xing/CMIM-AIGIQA/README.md

 ├── AGIQA-1k/
 │   └── Image/          # All AGIQA-1k images (.jpg / .png)
 ├── AGIQA-3k/
-│   └── Image/          # All AGIQA-3k images
+│   └── all/            # All AGIQA-3k images
 ├── AIGCIQA2023/
-│   ├── <subfolder_A>/  # Subfolders as referenced in the CSV
+│   └── Image/          # Subfolders as referenced in the CSV │         └── allimg/
-│   └── <subfolder_B>/
 └── PKU-AIGIQA/
     └── Image/          # All PKU-AIGIQA images
 ```

-> **Note:** The `Data/` directory is not included in this repository.
-Please download each dataset from the links above and arrange the images as shown.
+> **Note:** Please download each dataset from the links above and arrange the images as shown.

 ### 10-Fold Cross-Validation Splits

-Pre-generated 10-fold splits are provided in the `Database/` folder:
+The tested 10-fold splits are provided in the `Database/` folder:

 ```
 Database/
 ├── AGIQA-1k/
-│   ├── 0/              # Fold 0 (index starts from 0 for AGIQA-1k)
+│   ├── 1/              # Fold 0 (index starts from 0 for AGIQA-1k)
 │   │   ├── train.csv
 │   │   └── val.csv
-│   └── 1-9/            # Folds 1–9
+│   └── 2-10/           # Folds 1–9
+│   └── full.csv        # The full annotation files for cross-dataset validations.
 ├── AGIQA-3k/
 │   ├── 1/              # Fold 1 (index starts from 1 for other datasets)
 │   │   ├── train.csv
 │   │   └── val.csv
 │   └── 2-10/           # Folds 2–10
+│   └── full.csv        # The full annotation files for cross-dataset validations.
 ├── AIGCIQA2023/
-│   └── 1-10/
+│   ├── 1-10/
+│   └── full.csv        # The full annotation files for cross-dataset validations.
 └── PKU-AIGIQA/
-    └── 1-10/
+    ├── 1-10/
+    └── full.csv        # The full annotation files for cross-dataset validations.
 ```

 For cross-dataset experiments (TABLE 2), a `full.csv` is used for each dataset — covering the entire dataset without fold splitting.
-Place these files directly under each dataset's `Database/` subdirectory (e.g., `Database/AGIQA-3k/full.csv`).

 ---